BenLangmead/bowtie/MANUAL.markdown

 downstream mate2 to be forward-oriented.
 Default: `--fr` when [`-C`] (colorspace alignment) is not specified, `--ff` when [`-C`] is specified.

+</td></tr><tr><td id="bowtie-options-allow-contain">

+[`--allow-contain`]: #bowtie-options-allow-contain

+    --allow-contain

+</td><td>

+Normally, Bowtie will not reported a paired-end alignment for a pair when the two ends overlap exactly the same reference interval, or if the alignment interval for one is contained within the other.
+This option causes Bowtie to report such cases as normal paired-end alignments.

 </td></tr><tr><td id="bowtie-options-nofw">

 [`--nofw`]: #bowtie-options-nofw